intarchboard/e-impact-report/draft-iab-ws-environmental-impacts-report.md

 # Acknowledgments

+Naturally, most of the credit goes to the workshop participants.

 The organizers wish to thank Cindy Morgan and Greg Wood for their work on the practical arrangements and communications relating to he workshop.
-This report was greatly enhanced by the feedback provided on list, special thanks to Michael Welzl.
+This report was greatly enhanced by the feedback provided on it, thanks to Michael Welzl in particular for his detailed review.